 oooo“You shouldn’t smoke in here,” said Rhodes reflexively.

 ooooFuller put the cigar to his lips, lit it, and released a cloud of blue smoke upon the still, stale air.
-“Smoke is ambrosia to saints,” he said.
-“I’ve heard the fires of hell burn perpetually outside the walls of heaven.
+“Smell of smoke is nothing new to the saints,” he said.
+“They say the damned roast forever in fires just outside the walls of Heaven.

 oooo“Nevermind about that,” said Rhodes impatiently.
 “I find myself thinking questions I don’t want the answers to,” said Rhodes.
 “Is it airborne?”

 oooo“We’re operating on worse-case assumptions.
 So, let’s assume so.
-H5N1 has survived nearly 72 hours; what they call hang time – I take it that means it can survive a while in the air . . . ”
+H5N1 has survived nearly seventy-two hours; what biologists call hang time—I take it that means it can survive a while in the air . . . ”

 oooo“Outside a host,” Rhodes concluded, nodding slightly.

 oooo“Yes.
-From what I understand most viruses break down pretty quickly under ultra violet light – sunlight, what have you.
-In all likelihood, this lot does too, but – again, assuming the worst – not nearly so quickly.
-As a serum, properly kept – freeze-dried, for example – it could last forever.”
+From what I understand most viruses break down pretty quickly under ultra violet light—sunlight, what have you.
+In all likelihood, this lot does too, but—again, assuming the worst—not nearly so quickly.
+As a serum, properly kept—freeze-dried, for example—it could, in theory, last indefinitely.”

-oooo“So, they’ve got this doctor; this woman, playing nursemaid to Satan while they carry out the negotiations.”
-Rhodes whispered hoarsely.
+oooo“So, they’ve got this doctor; this woman, playing nursemaid to Satan’s spittle while they carry out the negotiations,” Rhodes whispered hoarsely.

 oooo“Assuming she’s not in on it, somehow.”